 • Consistent execution environment:

-• How to ensure the agent executes commands in the same terminal session each time (inheriting pwd, env var, etc.)?
+• How to ensure the Agent always executes commands in the same terminal session (inheriting pwd, env var, etc.)?

-Practical Case: Build an Agent That Can Develop Agents
+Practical Case: Building an Agent That Can Develop Agents by Itself

-Goal: Create an “Agent Development Engineer” agent.
-It can take a high-level natural-language requirement (e.g., “Develop an agent that can browse the web; frontend with React + Vite + Shadcn UI; backend with FastAPI…”) and then autonomously complete the entire application development.
+Goal: Build an “Agent Developer Engineer” Agent.
+It can take a high-level natural language requirement (for example: “Develop an Agent that can browse the web, with a React + Vite + Shadcn UI frontend and a FastAPI backend…”) and then autonomously complete the entire application development.

-• Documentation-driven development: How to have the agent first write a design document for the application to be built and strictly follow it for subsequent code implementation
+• Documentation-driven development: How to make the Agent first write a design document for the application to be developed, and then strictly follow that document for subsequent code implementation

-• Test-driven development: How to ensure the agent writes and runs test cases for each piece of code it generates to guarantee the delivered application’s quality and correctness
+• Test-driven development: How to ensure the Agent writes and runs test cases for every piece of code it generates, guaranteeing the quality and correctness of the final delivered application

-• Development and test environment: The agent needs a solid development and testing environment to autonomously execute tests, discover bugs, and then fix them
+• Development and test environment: The Agent needs a good development and testing environment in order to autonomously run test cases, discover bugs, and then fix those bugs

 Architecture Design: